Over half (53%) of consumers always research a purchase decision before buying, and your website is a key source of information.

 • Canva: design layout platform with brand guideline document templates

-• Google Fonts: open source font library
+• Google Fonts: open-source font library

 • Unsplash: free stock photo library

-6. CreditRepair: Diverse CTAs
+6. CreditRepair.com: Diverse CTAs

 To increase the likelihood that a reader will remain on your site after reading a post, it’s important to diversify the possible paths they may take from the current page.
-Not all of your CTAs should point directly to a product page — you should also include “soft” conversion paths for users that aren’t quite interested in becoming a customer but want to continue learning about your product.
+Not all of your CTAs should point directly to a product page — you should also include “soft” conversion paths for users who aren’t quite interested in becoming a customer but want to continue learning about your product.

 Screenshot of an article on the Credit Repair blog.

 Here we can see a post from credit repair firm CreditRepair.com, titled “Three Main Types of Credit.”
-This is a top-funnel, informational topic so it’s likely that a good portion of readers aren’t yet interested in credit repair services, which is why the brand is smart to incorporate internal links to other, middle- and bottom-funnel topics that bridge the gap between the current post and their actual service.
+This is a top-funnel, informational topic, so it’s likely that a good portion of readers aren’t yet interested in credit repair services, which is why the brand is smart to incorporate internal links to other middle- and bottom-funnel topics that bridge the gap between the current post and their actual service.

 A list of alternative CTA examples.

-Additionally, adding too many product-oriented CTAs to a page will make your blog feel “sales-y,” which diminishes its authority with readers and with Google.
+Additionally, adding too many product-oriented CTAs to a page will make your blog feel “sales-y,” which diminishes its authority with readers and Google.
 Get creative when mapping potential navigation paths around your site — lateral movements between blog pages may not feel like they contribute to conversion rate, but anything that keeps your users engaged longer will help in the long run.

 7. Annuity.org: Expertise, Authority, and Trust

 Though the majority of your blog’s authority will come from shrewd topic choices, there are a few key details you can add to demonstrate your trustworthiness to the reader.
-This is especially important for blogs publishing on “Your Money, Your Life” topics, which Google’s algorithm holds to a higher standard of accountability.
+This is especially important for blogs publishing on “Your Money, Your Life” SEO topics, which Google’s algorithm holds to a higher standard of accountability.

 Annuity.org incorporates some simple verification factors that increase their posts’ trustworthiness exponentially, which is essential since their content addresses investment and retirement planning topics.